kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 We will use Hybrid Gateway delegation to achieve the same functionality that we demonstrated earlier in this guide.

-1. Confirm that we have a Virtual Service that matches all requests and has a Direct Response Action
+1. Confirm that a Virtual Service exists which matches all requests and has a Direct Response Action.
 ```bash
 kubectl get -n gloo-system vs client-ip-reject
 ```

-2. Create a MatchableHttpGateway to define the Http Gateway
+2. Create a MatchableHttpGateway to define the HTTP Gateway.
 ```yaml
 kubectl apply -n gloo-system -f - <<EOF
 apiVersion: gateway.solo.io/v1